How to Choose the Right Tankless RV Water Heater

 - Has pressure issues

-Marey GA10LP Power 10L 3.1 GPM Propane Gas Tankless Water Heater
+Marey GA10LP Power 10L 3.1 GPM Propane Tankless Water Heater

-As another tankless water heater in the running for our best award, the Marey puts out plenty of heat with 80000 BTUs.
-The GA10LP complements that heat water with a decent throughput of 3.1 GPM, ranking near the top of our list.
+Another model in the running for our best RV on demand water heater award, the Marey GA10LP puts out plenty of heat at 80,000 BTUs, and with a decent throughput of 3.1 GPM.

 Marey is one of the older and more experienced companies that we reviewed while also specializing in tankless water heaters.
-That said, the company does focus a bit more on home water heaters than RVs but still puts out solid products.
+That said, the company does focus more on water heater systems for the home than for RVs, but still produces solid competitive tankless RV water heaters.

-Even better, the Marey gooses its efficiency to 87-percent, which is good for the second-best on our list.
-Though, it is fair to note that efficiency can fluctuate to as low as 54-percent, which is barely passable.
+The Marey has an 87-percent efficiency, good for the second-best on our list.
+Though, it is fair to note that efficiency can fluctuate to as low as 54-percent, which becomes barely passable.

 PROs